MicrosoftDocs/memdocs/sccm/comanage/tutorial-co-manage-clients.md

 ### Set up Azure AD Connect
 Hybrid Azure AD requires configuration of Azure AD Connect to keep computer accounts in your on-premises Active Directory (AD) and the device object in Azure AD in sync.

 Beginning with version 1.1.819.0, Azure AD Connect provides you with a wizard to configure hybrid Azure AD join.
-We’ll use that wizard to simplify the configuration process.
+Use of that wizard simplifies the configuration process.

 To configure Azure AD Connect, you need credentials of a global administrator for your Azure AD tenant.